KnightOS/knightos.org/documentation/programs.md

     .db KEXC_ENTRY_POINT
     .dw start  ; This is the starting point of your program.
     .db KEXC_STACK_SIZE
-    .dw 50     ; This is the amount of stack you need, times two.
+    .dw 50     ; This is the amount of stack you need, divided by two.
 Optional.
     .db KEXC_KERNEL_VER
     .db 0, 6   ; The minimum kernel version your code can run on.
 Optional.
     .db KEXC_NAME